ClimateMisinformation/infrastructure/cloud_functions/dailymail/README.md

 - Google Services authentication

 ## Usage
 Go to  https://console.cloud.google.com  and select a project.
-In this example the project  is called "project-id: linux-academy-project-91522"
+In this example my project  is called "project-id: linux-academy-project-91522".
+The project you select shoud be your own.
+You might need to create one.
+This is because  you  will have the  correct permissions.
+Unless you request them you will not have the correct permissions on  the AI for Good   Google cloud project "eng-lightning-244220"

+In your project you need to define an endpoint and  reserve the resouces  to store articles.
+We  use Pub/Sub model described here: https://cloud.google.com/pubsub/docs/overview.

+- The publisher application in our case is the scraper.
+It extracts the content of articles  and encapsulates them into messages.
+- The subscriber application  is google  topic sucscription.
+- Messages are published onto a topic queue and removed if ACK is sent from the subscriber.
+- Big Query is the datawarehouse used to store the message content long term.

+Use the UI or seach

 ### Create a topic
+Create a topic as Step 1).
 - projects/linux-academy-project-91522/topics/hello_topic

 ### Create a subscription
+Create a subsciption as Step 2).

 - projects/linux-academy-project-91522/subscriptions/hello_topic-sub

 ### Create a dataset and table